This article was last updated on Sept. 27, 2021.

-Does this sound like you?
+Maybe this sounds like you.
 You're inching closer to your 65th birthday.
-You have recently retired or retirement is on the horizon.
-You're looking forward to enjoying some extra free time with your spouse or family.
+You have recently retired or retirement is on the horizon, and you're looking forward to enjoying some extra free time with your spouse or family.
 What could be better, right?
 After years of hard work, it's now time for stress-free living.

 But, wait!
 Turning 65 means you have to sign up for Medicare.
 Or, at least start thinking about your options.
 Plan A, Plan B, Part D — it sounds so confusing!

 But, it doesn't have to be that way.
 Let us help you know what to do and when, depending on your situation.
 And, we can even make a game of it.

 Download this helpful infographic to better understand the choices you need to make regarding your Medicare coverage and when.
 Your Initial Enrollment Period begins three months before your 65th birthday, but it's never too early to start considering your options.